David Cassidy: Early life

 Cassidy's father, Jack, is credited with setting his son up with his first manager.
-After David Cassidy signed with Universal Studios in 1969, Jack introduced him to former table tennis champion and close friend Ruth Aarons, who later found her niche as a talent manager, given her theater background.
-Aarons had represented Jack and Shirley Jones for several years and later represented Cassidy's half-brother Shaun.
-Aarons became an authority figure and close friend to Cassidy and was the driving force behind his on-screen success.
-After Cassidy made small wages from Screen Gems for his work on The Partridge Family during season one, Aarons discovered that he had been underage when he signed his contract; she then renegotiated the contract with far superior provisions and a rare four-year term.
+After David Cassidy signed with Universal Studios in 1969, Jack introduced him to former table tennis champion and close friend Ruth Aarons, who had a theater background and had found her niche as a talent manager.
+Aarons had represented Jack and Shirley Jones for several years and later also represented Cassidy's half-brother Shaun.

+Aarons became an authority figure and close friend to Cassidy and he credits her as the driving force behind his on-screen success.
+After Cassidy made small wages from Screen Gems for his work on The Partridge Family during season one, when it became a grest success, Aarons discovered that he had been underage when he signed his contract.
+She renegotiated the contract with far superior provisions and a rare four-year term.

 Career

 1960s

 On January 2, 1969, Cassidy made his professional debut in the Broadway musical The Fig Leaves Are Falling.
 It closed after four performances, but a casting director saw the show and asked Cassidy to make a screen test.
 In 1969, he moved to Los Angeles.
 After signing with Universal Studios in 1969, Cassidy was featured in episodes of the television series Ironside, Marcus Welby, M.D., Adam-12, Medical Center, and Bonanza.